 - Non-economic damages are more intangible losses – things you can’t put a price tag on.
 You may be able to receive compensation for your emotional pain and suffering, disfigurement, loss of limbs, resulting disabilities, and more.

-What Can the Attorneys at Stewart J. Guss, Attorney at Law, Do for Me?
+What Can the Houston Premises Liability Attorneys at Stewart J. Guss, Injury Accident Lawyers, Do for Me?

 We know this can be a confusing and overwhelming time for you.
 You may be intimidated, but our team of experienced, knowledgeable, and passionate attorneys and legal professionals aren’t.
 We’re here for you every step of the way, and we will fight relentlessly until you see justice.
 Here are just a few of the ways we can help you after an accident injury:

 Free case evaluations.
 You should never pay for a law firm to evaluate your case!
 We provide FREE 24/7 case evaluations for anyone seeking our help.
 Get in touch with us TODAY to learn more about your rights and options!

 What if my loved one died on someone else’s property?

 Sometimes victims of negligent owners, renters, and occupants are fatally injured.
 If your loved one has been killed as a result of negligence on the part of an owner, renter, or occupant, your heartbreak is likely compounded by a mountain of medical bills piling up as well.
 Then there are the funeral and burial costs, which are not cheap.
 Finally, if your loved one was the main breadwinner or provider of lots of services to your family, you will be left in an even bigger bind.

 The law allows the family members of those who are fatally injured on another’s property to file what is called a wrongful death lawsuit.
 With a few certain exceptions, these suits must be filed within a short two years from the date of death.

 Who can file?

 Not just anyone can file a wrongful death suit.
 In Texas the only people who can file a wrongful death lawsuit are:

 - The surviving spouse

 - The surviving adult or minor child (legally adopted or blood related)